renatovargas/caesan/docs/informe.md

 [**Cuadro 8.
 Consumo de fertilizantes - Aproximadamente aquí**]

-"Supply, access and use of macro nutri- ents/fertilisers constitute another risk factor for agricultural production worldwide.  e scarcity of macro nutrients especially nitrogen and phosphorous is acknowledged in both policy and scienti c literature.
-Undersupply of nitrogen and phosphorus poses a critical constraint to yields in least developed regions.
-In the case of humid regions, nitrogen is leached to surface waters and groundwater.
-Ine cient N input to agriculture (too little or too much) leads to land degradation (SCAR, 2011).
-Phosphorus is the major non-renewa- ble and non-replaceable input to agriculture.
-Grain yields are highly sensitive to phospho- rus de ciency.
-Phosphorus is mainly lost from cropland by erosion and washed into rivers and the sea where it becomes lethal to coastal and marine ecosystems leading to the loss of freshwater as well (SCAR, 2011).
-A recent paper published by Keyzer (2010) addresses the issue of upcoming scarcity of phosphorus.  e author argues that the shortage of this macro-nutrient in the next 80 or 100 years (due to lack of recycling) will a ect not only yields but production costs in agriculture and other industries.
-In other words, phospho- rous scarcity will have an impact on rising food prices, growing food insecurity and wid- ening inequalities between rich and poor countries."
-(Saravia-Matus, Gomez, & Mary, 2012)

-Es importante comprender por qué el acceso y el uso a macro-nutrientes tiene importancia para la economía de la seguridad alimentaria.
-Uno de los insumos más importantes para la agricultura es el fósforo. Éste tiene la particularidad que no es renovable en el corto tiempo y  el rendimiento de los granos básicos son altamente susceptibles a una deficiencia de este macro-nutriente (Saravia-Matus, Gomez, & Mary, 2012).

 En cuanto a nutrientes, además de uso e información de desperdicio, los datos del SCAE de Guatemala (Ine, 2012) no ofrecen información relevante.
 En ese caso, el esfuerzo más importante lo constituye la hoja de balance de alimentos (HBA) elaborada por el Instituto Nacional de Estadística para el año 2013.
 Nos abstenemos de reproducirla aquí, pues un importante trabajo es necesario para hacer compatible su información con la del Sistema de Cuentas Nacionales y así derivar utilidad adicional a la que el instrumento ya provee por si sola.
 No obstante, es importante mencionar que la HBA provee información sobre insumos, disponibilidad interna; pérdidas, mermas y desperdicios; utilización interna; alimento disponible por año en toneladas métricas; y finalmente suministro de alimentos y nutrientes por habitantes para: